 Closed missionary position

 Despite what you might see in movies, sex isn’t always quick and easy.
-Women are often led to believe that sex is shameful, which can make it harder to achieve orgasm and sexual satisfaction.
+Often, we are led to believe that sex is shameful, which can make it harder to achieve orgasm and sexual satisfaction.

 Don’t be afraid to take charge of your sex life and find what you like.
-If that means you’re able to find your G spot and rock it, good for you.
+If that means you can find your G spot and rock it, good for you.
 If not?
 That’s great too.
-There’s no rule that says there’s one way to orgasm, and — for most women — it’s normal to prefer a combination of efforts.
+No rule says there’s one way to orgasm, and — for most people with internal genitals — it’s OK to prefer a combination of efforts.
 Finding what works for you can take time, so be patient.

 The most important thing is that you’re satisfied.
 Exploring your body and your sexual preferences is a great step in making sure you have a happy, safe, and pleasurable sex life.
 You should never feel ashamed of figuring out what you like.
 After all, everyone deserves to have great sex.